 Despite their historical ties, interaction between the European Union and East Asia was long restricted to little more than trade and development projects between certain European nations and their former Asian colonies.
 The book deals with the role the European Union plays in the East Asian region, based on my research in international relations and diplomacy at the Diplomatic Academy of Vienna and afterwards.
 (Click the cover for details.)

 Books by experts and academics at the cutting edge of intercultural leadership are a major source of this blog and my consulting solutions.
 I read (and re-read) each book in this carefully selected list, and some of the authors have supported my work in person.
 They represent the latest & greatest in decision-making, neuroscience, intercultural management and much more, and I do believe that reading them with the right attention can be a life-changing experience.

 The Culture Map

-One of the best intercultural business books I have ever read, whose Amazon introduction does a perfect job: " Whether you work in a home office or abroad, business success in our ever more globalized and virtual world requires the skills to navigate through cultural differences and decode cultures foreign to your own.
-Renowned expert Erin Meyer is your guide through this subtle, sometimes treacherous terrain where people from starkly different backgrounds are expected to work harmoniously together."
-The book manages to stay away from cultural clichés, doesn't shy away from how emotional we get when our cultural concepts are challenged (also pointing out that discussing cultures are like discussing mothers), and leaves the reader with practical suggestions.
+One of the best intercultural business books ever written, whose Amazon introduction does a perfect job: " Whether you work in a home office or abroad, business success in our ever more globalized and virtual world requires the skills to navigate through cultural differences and decode cultures foreign to your own."
+Meyer stays away from cultural clichés, doesn't deny how emotional we get when our cultural concepts are challenged ("discussing cultures is like discussing mothers"), and leaves the reader with practical suggestions.
 (Click the cover for details.)